 Overview

-- Phone interview (45 minutes): The interviewer either calls the interviewee via phone or they use a Communications app (e.g. Skype, Zoom, etc)
+- Phone interview (45 minutes): The interviewer either calls the interviewee via a phone call or uses a Communications app (e.g. Skype, Zoom, etc)

-- Onsite interview (4-5 interviews, 45 minutes each): The interviewee visits the company’s offices and talks to the interviewers face to face
+- Onsite interview (4-5 interviews, 45 minutes each): This is an in-person interview, where the interviewee visits the company’s offices and talks to the interviewers face-to-face

-- Coding questions, e.g. merge 2 sorted linked lists into a sorted linked list
+- Coding problem, e.g. merging 2 sorted linked lists into a sorted linked list

-- System designs questions, e.g. how would you design Twitter/Uber/AirBnb/Facebook/Skype/etc
+- System design questions, e.g. how would you design Twitter/Uber/Airbnb/Facebook/Skype/etc

 - Behavioral questions, e.g. tell me about a time when you had to resolve a conflict

-For more information about the types of questions, you can take a look at the the following resources:
+For more information about the types of software engineer interview questions, you can take a look at the following resources:

 - Official interview preparation guides for Software Engineers from: